 Update Agent Model Parameters

-Replace the model parameter inside each agent with your model deployment name from Azure.t:
+Set the model parameter inside each agent to use your custom client and model:

 )

-Model deployment name might be different from the stadard OpenAI model names.
+Model deployment name might be different from the standard OpenAI model names.
 It is set by you when you deploy a model to Azure.

 3